Insta360Develop/CameraSDK-iOS/README.md

 # CameraSDK-iOS

-You can learn how to control the insta360 camera in the following section
+You can learn how to control the Insta360 camera in the following section.
+And the camera supports the following two communication protocols:

+1. SCMP (Spherical Camera Messaging Protocol)

+	All the native interfaces are based on the SCMP(Spherical Camera Messaging Protocol) developed by Insta360.

+2. OSC (Open Spherical Camera)

-- Camera supports the control command of [Open Spherical Camera API level 2](https://developers.google.com/streetview/open-spherical-camera/reference), except preview stream.
+	Camera supports the control command of [Open Spherical Camera API level 2](https://developers.google.com/streetview/open-spherical-camera/reference), except preview stream.
 Familiarity with [`Open Spherical Camera API - Commands`](https://developers.google.cn/streetview/open-spherical-camera/guides/osc/commands) official documentation is a prerequisite for OSC development.

+We suggest that you use the same protocol to control the camera in the whole development process.
+If you want to control the camera through the OSC protocol, please check the [OSC](#OSC) section of the document directly.

 ## Table of Contents